utfull/DugongDiagnosticPro/README.md

 - Network cards

 ## Where can I download it?
-You can download the latest release from our website [www.dugong.in/dugong-diagnostic-pro](https://www.dugong.in/dugong-diagnostic-pro).
+You can download the latest release from our website: [www.dugong.in/dugong-Diagnostic-pro](https://www.dugong.in/dugong-Diagnostic-pro)

-## How can I help improve it?
-The Dugong Diagnostic Pro team welcomes feedback and contributions!<br/>
-You can check if it works properly on your motherboard.
-For many manufacturers, the way of reading data differs a bit, so if you notice any inaccuracies, please send us a pull request.
-If you have any suggestions or improvements, don't hesitate to create an issue.
+### Updates
+For the latest updates and information, please visit our website: [www.dugong.in/dugong-Diagnostic-pro](https://www.dugong.in/dugong-Diagnostic-pro)

+## Need Help?
+If you need assistance or have any questions, please contact us at: [Diagnostics@dugong.in](mailto:Diagnostics@dugong.in)

 ## Developer information
 **Integrate the library in own application**